MARCHWAY Floating 20L Review

-The purpose of these products is to keep your gear dry and, unfortunately, this model put forth disappointing results in this metric.
-It provides sufficient protection from splashes and is a good way to keep soggy clothes isolated from the back of your car, but any ongoing exposure to water leaves the inner contents soggy.
-Our testing towel was moderately wet after this product was submerged for 30-seconds and lots of air bubbles could be seen escaping.
+The purpose of these products is to keep your gear dry, and, unfortunately, this model puts forth disappointing results in this metric.
+It provides sufficient protection from splashes and is a good way to keep soggy clothes isolated in the back of your car, but any ongoing exposure to water leaves the inner contents soggy.
+Our testing towel was moderately wet after this product was submerged for 30 seconds, and lots of air bubbles could be seen escaping.
 Dragging it behind a paddleboard resulted in a completely soaked towel.

 Ease of Use

-The most remarkable feature about the Floating Waterproof is the ability to carry it like a backpack.
-While these straps are highly convenient for carrying the bag over short distances, they are insufficient from going farther than from the car to the beach, as the plastic clips at the top and narrow webbing make holding any real weight in this sack a pain in the shoulder(s).
+The most remarkable feature about the MARCHWAY is the ability to carry it like a backpack.
+While these straps are highly convenient for carrying the bag over short distances, they are insufficient for going farther than from the car to the beach, as the plastic clips at the top and narrow webbing make holding any real weight in this sack a pain in the shoulder(s).

 The MARCHWAY also sports four plastic D rings held on by webbing.
-Two are located at the roll top and two are near the bottom on the back.
+Two are located at the roll-top, and two are near the bottom on the back.
 These D-rings are the attachment points for the backpack straps.
-For a more durable attachment system, the Sea to Summit Big River has four sewn lash loops that serve as stronger anchors.
-The MARCHWAY closes using a standard roll-top design which is, unfortunately, a bit leaky.
-The SealLine Black Canyon Boundary Pack features a reinforced roll-top that creates a much better seal against the water.
+The bag closes using a standard roll-top design that is not at all backed up by any helpful features that would make it actually watertight.

-The main body of this model is made of durable ripstop tarpaulin which makes it resistant to scratches and abrasions.
+The main body of this model is made of durable ripstop tarpaulin, which makes it resistant to scratches and abrasions.
 The outer body of the product sustained no signs of damage throughout our testing.
-The plastic D rings and thin plastic clips on the backpack straps, however, are made of thin plastic and are prone to breaking.
+The plastic D rings and thin plastic clips on the backpack straps, however, are made of flimsy plastic and are prone to breaking.

 MARCHWAY makes similar models in 5, 10, 30, and 40-liter sizes.
-All of these models are available in twelve unique color options.
+All of these models are available in a ton of unique color options.

-The low price of $17 makes it the least expensive model we tested.
+This is one of the least expensive models we tested.
 Its dual straps and low cost make it a better buy than similar models, but when it comes to waterproofness, you get what you pay for — that is to say, not much.